Charles III of Spain: Personal life

 Charles's mother Elisabeth Farnese sought potential brides for her son, when he was formally recognized as King of Naples and Sicily.
 It was impossible to get an Archduchess of Austria as a bride, so she looked to Poland, choosing Princess Maria Amalia of Saxony, a daughter of the newly elected Polish king Augustus III and his (ironically) Austrian wife Maria Josepha of Austria.
 Maria Josepha was a niece of Emperor Charles; the marriage was seen as the only alternative to an Austrian marriage.
 Maria Amalia was only 13 when she was informed of her proposed marriage.
 The marriage date was confirmed on 31 October 1737.
-Maria Amalia was married by proxy at Dresden in May 1738, with her brother Frederick Christian of Saxony representing Charles.
+Maria Amalia was married by proxy at Dresden in May 1738, with her brother Frederick Christian, Elector of Saxony representing Charles.
 This marriage was looked upon favorably by the Holy See and effectively ended its diplomatic disagreement with Charles.
 The couple met for the first time on 19 June 1738 at Portella, a village on the frontier of the kingdom near Fondi.
 At court, festivities lasted till 3 July.
 As part of the celebration, Charles created the Order of Saint Januarius—the most prestigious order of chivalry in the kingdom.
 He later had the Order of Charles III created in Spain on 19 September 1771.

 The first crisis that Charles had to deal with as King of Spain was the death of his beloved wife Maria Amalia.
-She died unexpectedly at the Palace of Buen Retiro on the eastern outskirts of Madrid, aged 35, on 27 September 1760.
+She died unexpectedly at the Buen Retiro Palace on the eastern outskirts of Madrid, aged 35, on 27 September 1760.
 She was buried at the El Escorial in the royal crypt.
+Charles did not marry again.
 The example of his actions and works was not without effect on other Spanish nobles.
 In his domestic life, King Charles was regular, and was a considerate master, though he had a somewhat caustic tongue and took a rather cynical view of humanity.
 He was passionately fond of hunting.
 During his later years he had some trouble with his eldest son and daughter-in-law.

-He was buried at the Pantheon of the Kings located at the Royal Monastery of El Escorial.
+Charles was one of the largest slave owners in the Spanish Empire, owning 1,500 slaves in the Iberian Peninsula and a further 18,500 in Spain's American colonies.
+His slave ownership influenced the Spanish nobility, which started to emulate Charles by purchasing more slaves, to the point where by the 1780s 4% of Madrid's population was enslaved.
+Charles was buried at the Pantheon of the Kings located at the Royal Monastery of El Escorial.